 SpaceX described on Twitter that it was standing down from the Crew Dragon capsule test because of the recovery area surrounded by high winds and rough seas.

-It was now looking at conducting the test on Sunday, with a six-hour test window which will start at 8 a.m.
+It was now looking at conducting the test on Sunday, with a six-hour test window, which will start at 8 a.m.
 ET (1300 GMT).

 Not more than two minutes after liftoff from a launchpad in Florida, the Crew Dragon will fire onboard thrusters to eject itself off a Falcon 9 rocket mid-air, simulating an emergency abort scenario that will testify it can return astronauts with safety.

-The test is crucial to best-fit SpaceX’s astronaut capsule to fly humans to the International Space Station, which the experts at National Aeronautics and Space Administration anticipate to come as soon as mid-2020.
+The test is crucial to best fit SpaceX’s astronaut capsule to fly humans to the International Space Station, which the experts at the National Aeronautics and Space Administration anticipate to come as soon as mid-2020.
+It follows years of development and pauses as the U.S. has sought to go around its human spaceflight program through private affiliations.

-NASA awarded $2.5 billion to SpaceX and $4.2 billion to Boeing in 2014 to develop distinct capsule systems capable of taking astronauts to the space station from the U.S. soil for the very first time since its space shuttle program ended in 2011.
+NASA awarded $2.5 billion to SpaceX and $4.2 billion to Boeing in 2014 to develop distinct capsule systems capable of taking astronauts to the space station from U.S. soil for the very first time since its space shuttle program ended in 2011.

 The American space agency has since relied on Russian spacecraft to snag rides to the space station.